Kiln: The Intelligence Layer Between Ideas and Physical Objects

 Level 2: Pre-flight Checks.
 The preflight_check() gate runs before every print job.
 It validates: printer is online and idle, target file exists on the printer, temperatures are within safe ranges for the declared material, and no existing job is active.

 Level 3: Temperature Limits and Safety Profiles.
-29 safety profiles define per-printer-model limits -- maximum hotend and bed temperatures, axis travel bounds, and maximum feedrates.
+44 named safety profiles define per-printer-model limits -- maximum hotend and bed temperatures, axis travel bounds, and maximum feedrates.
 Hard limits (300C hotend, 130C bed) are enforced regardless of what the caller requests.
 Material-specific ranges generate warnings when targets fall outside expected bounds.
 A background heater watchdog automatically cools idle heaters after a configurable timeout (default 30 minutes) to prevent fire hazards.

 An agent may request any operation, but Kiln will refuse operations that violate safety invariants and return a structured error explaining why.